jmartinesp/SayCheese/README.md

   * Anonymously.
   * Using your account.
 This way you can delete them whenever you want.

+#Do you have a binary?

+But of course!
+You can download the last version from [here](http://arasthel.com/files/SayCheese.app.zip).

 #How does it work?

 The app consist of a few main classes: